byu-cpe/ecen520_student/tx_download/tx_download.md

 * Incorrectly set the terminal settings.
 In particularly, not setting "parity = odd".
 If you leave parity to none then you may get incorrect results.
 * `PuTTY: unable to load font "server:fixed"`.
 Go into 'fonts', click 'Change', and select a font such as 'Ubuntu Mono'.
+* Latches are synthesized in your design.
+If your design synthesizes but does not download correctly, then it is possible that there is a latch in your design.
+Check the synthesis log for any warnings about latches.

 ## Assignment Submission